Craft Passion

 Hanging Seat Pattern

-On the pattern & tutorial section, you will also find the sewing pattern to sew up the seat insert for this cocoon hanging seat.
-The seat insert comes in hemisphere shaped, with a flat top and rounded bottom, it fits into the hanging seat nicely.
+In the pattern & tutorial section, you will also find the sewing pattern to sew up the seat insert for this cocoon hanging seat.
+The seat insert comes in a hemisphere shape, with a flat top and rounded bottom, it fits into the hanging seat nicely.
 It is stuffed with an Extra Large gym ball, you can deflate it anytime for easy storage.

-Warning: For safety precaution to avoid serious injury, please make sure the ceiling support and hook are strong enough to hold the total weight of the chair and the kid that seats in.
+Warning: For safety precautions to avoid serious injury, please make sure the ceiling support and hook are strong enough to hold the total weight of the chair and the kid that seats in.

 cocoon hanging seat knit pattern